Generic Name: leuprolide (LOO proe lide)

 Leuprolide can cause birth defects.
 Do not use if you are pregnant.
 Tell your doctor right away if you become pregnant during treatment.

-To make sure leuprolide is safe for you, tell your doctor if you have:
+To make sure leuprolide is safe for you, tell your doctor if you have ever had:

-heart disease, congestive heart failure, a history of long QT syndrome;
+heart disease, congestive heart failure, long QT syndrome;

 Leuprolide usually causes women to stop ovulating or having menstrual periods.
 However, you may still be able to get pregnant.
 Use a barrier form of birth control (condom or diaphragm with spermicide).
 Hormonal contraception (birth control pills, injections, implants, skin patches, and vaginal rings) may not be effective enough to prevent pregnancy during your treatment.